ariebovenberg/snug/docs/tutorial.rst

 for example, creating a new issue related to a repository, or retrieving gists for a user.

-We can make use of query classes:
+We can make use of query classes to express these relations.

 .. literalinclude:: ../tutorial/relations.py